KaikeWesleyReis/how-to-ROS/gtg_ts/README.md

 - **OS**: Ubuntu 16.04

 ## Overview
-Written in **Python** and **C++**, this ROS package introduce a different way to understand a service/client and publisher/subscriber application in ROS from the basic tutorials that you can find here: http://wiki.ros.org/ROS/Tutorials.
+Written in **Python** and **C++**, this ROS package introduce a different way to understand a service/client and publisher/subscriber application in ROS from the basic tutorials that you can find [here](http://wiki.ros.org/ROS/Tutorials).
 Given the major differences between C++ and python for ROS, this package was written in both languages.
 This allows the user to better understand major differences in creating ROS codes using one or another.

 ## Workflow
 A *Service node* will be responsable to get your set point 2D and a *Publisher/Subscriber/Client node* will order the turtle to your destination through angular velocity using **Manhattan Distance concept**.